 “You would think there would be a natural thought process of not doing something like this again, but that’s the power of addiction,” said Crisis Clinic Director Michael Reading.

 As we’ve seen time and time again, even prison isn’t enough to convince some drunken drivers to change their ways.

 “There is an underlying problem and it’s the drinking problem, so we are now fashioning our laws to go after that,” state Rep. Roger Goodman, D-Kirkland, said.

-Goodman was a sponsor of new DUI legislation this year that targets repeat offenders.
+Goodman was a sponsor of DUI legislation in 2013 that targets repeat offenders.